 Analytics and reporting

-- Analytics on the number of stored products, in and out of stock information
+- Analytics on the number of stored products, in and out-of-stock information

 - Accurate reporting of receipt and delivered goods